SA Prevocational Medical Education Excellence Awards

 This year’s event will be held Friday, 26th September 2025.

-The Confederation of Postgraduate Medical Education Councils (CPMEC) acknowledge junior doctors and clinical educators across Australia and New Zealand for their major contribution to prevocational medical education and training annually.
-Throughout the last 12 months we have seen a remarkable number of Trainee Medical Officers and Educators use creativity, innovation, and tenacity to enhance prevocational medical education and training.
+The Confederation of Postgraduate Medical Education Councils (CPMEC) acknowledge Prevocational Doctors and Clinical Educators across Australia and New Zealand for their major contribution to prevocational medical education and training annually.

-Using a two-tiered selection process, jurisdictional winners are selected for each award, with the South Australian nominees and winners invited to attend the South Australian Prevocational Medical Education Excellence Awards where the South Australian winner will be announced.
+Using a two-tiered selection process, jurisdictional winners are selected for each award.
+All South Australian nominees are invited to attend the South Australian Prevocational Medical Education Excellence Awards where the South Australian winner will be announced.

 The South Australian winners will then be invited to attend the ANZ Prevocational Medical Education Forum, where the overall Trans-Tasman winner will be announced.